 This feature allows you to program your phone to automatically forward incoming messages to another mailbox.
 There are two types of forwarding: notified and silent.
 Notified forwarding prompts the caller that the message will be forwarded.
 Silent forwarding does not prompt the caller that the message will be forwarded.
 To modify forwarding options:

-- 1 From the main voice mail menu, press less to access personal options.

-- 2 Press 💬 to modify forwarding options.

-- 3 Select the applicable option below:

-- To create a forwarding number, press ^{2}.

-- If you have already created a forwarding number, press retording to modify the number.

-- To enable or disable message forwarding, press .

-- To change the forwarding type, press ^{2}.

-- 4 Press 🕙 🧐 to return to the main menu.
+- 1 From the main voice mail menu, press like to access personal options. - 2 Press S to modify forwarding options. - 3 Select the applicable option below: - To create a forwarding number, press 2.100. - If you have already created a forwarding number, press (2)(1) to modify the number. - To enable or disable message forwarding, press 3. - To change the forwarding type, press 2. - 4 Press 🔊 🗐 to return to the main menu.